Unsupervised and self-adaptative techniques for cross-domain person re-identification: Proposed Method

 \subsection{Training Stage 3: Cluster Selection}

-After the first and second stages, feature vectors are either assigned to a cluster or considered as outliers.
+After the first and second stages, feature vectors are either assigned to a cluster or considered outliers.
 As people can be captured by one or more cameras in a ReID system, the produced clusters are naturally formed by samples acquired by different devices.
-We hypothesize that clusters with samples acquired by two or more cameras are more reliable than clusters with only one camera type.
+We hypothesize that clusters with samples obtained by two or more cameras are more reliable than clusters with only one camera.

-If an identity is well described by model $M$, its feature vectors should be closer in the feature space regardless of the camera type.
-Therefore, clusters with only one camera might be created due to bias to a particular device or viewpoint, and different identities captured by the same camera can be assigned to the same cluster because of this bias.
+If an identity is well described by model $M$, its feature vectors should be closer in the feature space regardless of the camera.
+Therefore, clusters with only one camera might be created due to bias to a particular device or viewpoint, and different identities captured by the same camera can be assigned to the same cluster.
 Besides, if a feature vector is predicted as an outlier by the clustering algorithm, it means that it does not have a good description of its image identity to be assigned to a cluster.

 Based on these observations and for optimization purposes, we filter the feature vectors by discarding outliers and clusters with a single camera type.
+With camera-related information, it is possible to count the number of images from each camera in a cluster.
+If all samples in a cluster come from the same camera, it is removed from the feature space.
+By doing this, we keep in the feature space only clusters with images from at least two cameras.
 Figure~\ref{fig:overview_pipeline} depicts this process, from Stage 2 to Stage 3, in which the outlier samples (green points) and clusters with only one camera (magenta points) are removed from the feature space.

 The remaining clusters (the ones with two or more cameras) are considered reliable to fine-tune model $M$.
 Furthermore, different clusters have different degrees of reliability based on the number of represented cameras.
-If images captured by several cameras form a cluster, it means model $M$ is capable of embedding, in the feature space, samples of the corresponding identity captured by all of these cameras, eliminating point-of-view bias.
-In contrast, the lesser the number of images from different points of view, the more complex the identity definition.
+Suppose images captured by several cameras form a cluster.
+In that case, it means model $M$ can embed samples of the corresponding identity captured by all of these cameras in the feature space, eliminating point-of-view bias.
+In contrast, the fewer images from different points of view, the more complex the identity definition.
 In this sense, we propose a new approach of creating cross-camera triplets of samples to optimize the model by emphasizing cluster diversity and forcing samples of the same identity to be closer in the feature space regardless of their acquisition camera.